Bringing Vintage Aircraft to Life since 2010

 23rd July 1940

-A Bristol Blenheim Mk IF, of the Fighter Interception Unit based at RAF Tangmere, equipped with Airborne Interception radar becomes the first Royal Air Force aircraft to shoot down another using this system when a Dornier Do 17 is attacked.
+Blenheim Mk IF (L6836), piloted by Flying Officer Glyn Ashfield with Sergeant Reginald Leyland (radar operator) and Pilot Officer Geoffrey Morris (observer), of the Fighter Interception Unit based at RAF Tangmere, equipped with Airborne Interception radar, becomes the first RAF aircraft to shoot down another using this system when a Do 17 of II./KG 3 is attacked.

 The Local Defence Volunteers is renamed the Home Guard.